nimdaus/Reddit2Slack-bot/README.md

 # Reddit2Slack-bot

-Relay Submissions and Comments from Reddit into a Slack Channel.
+Relay content from Reddit into a Slack Channel!

-Contains support for:
+Supports the following:
-Submissions
+* Submissions
-Comments
+* Comments
-PMs
+* PMs

-Includes functionality like popularity graphing
+Includes the following functionality:
+* Saved Submission / Comment Alerting
+* Weekly Top Reporting
+* Weekly "from query" Top Reporting

+TO BE ADDED:
+* Subreddit Health
+* Redditor Scanning